backtestjs/framework/README.md

 A comprehensive and user-friendly framework to fetch candle data, backtest any trading strategy and compare results.

-Enhance your trading strategies with BacktestJS, meticulously crafted for trading developers.
+Enhance your trading strategies with Backtest, meticulously crafted for trading developers.
 Leverage the power of TypeScript to backtest your strategies with unmatched precision, efficiency, and flexibility.

 ## Pay Attention 🚨